fly-hiring/platform-challenge/README.md

 - Even though you may be new to BPF, you're able to figure out enough to make it work.
 - Your code should be clear and idiomatic.
 - It's okay to deliver complicated features as written notes rather than code, but if you're able to bang them out, go for it.
 - Don't spend time making this perfect.
-Rough edges are fine if it helps you move quickly, just explain shortcuts in the notes.
+Rough edges are fine if it helps you move quickly.
+It's okay to skip the last 20% to make it production ready, but you should know what that 20% is and explain it in the notes.
 - Don't spend time on tests for this project.
+- Don't skimp on the notes.
+Code is important, but understanding your thought process is far more insightful.

 ## Submitting your work

 We'll invite you to a private GitHub repo based on this template.
-Do all of your work there.
-When you're ready for us to review, let us know.
+Do all of your work in the `main` branch.
+Don't bother with PRs or tidy commits.
+We only care about the end result and have software to help us review.
+When you're ready, let us know and we'll schedule it for review.
+We review submissions once a week.
+You'll hear back from us no matter what by the end of the _following_ week, possibly sooner if you submit early in the week.

 Let us know what email address you registered with Fly and we'll give you some credits so you can play around or launch a dev environment.